BatchClayderman/LaTeXChecker/README.md

 ## checkCite.py (LaTeXChecker v1.0)

-This script is used to check the LaTeX files without understanding the LaTeX files.
+This script is used to check the LaTeX files without understanding them.

 This script will no longer be under maintenance.